 The secretariat, with support from consultants, is to draft reviews summarizing the outcomes of Parties’ implementation of the Convention and the Protocol, for presentation to the Implementation Committee and the Working Group in 2022 and to the Meetings of the Parties at their next sessions in 2023.
 Upon adoption, the secretariat is to publish the reviews as electronic publications in English, French and Russian.

-Resource requirements: $25,000 for consultants and translation of national reports.]
+Resource requirements: $25,000 for consultants and translation of national reports.

-C. Legislative assistance for aligning Parties’ legislation with the Convention and the Protocol;
+C. Promoting practical implementation of and compliance with the Convention and the Protocol

+And redraft the text below in the list of the activities requested and confirmed by the Parties (it would have added value if the activities would have been prioritized)

 Entity(ies) responsible: The secretariat, with support from consultants, to provide legislative assistance to beneficiary countries at their request and/or as recommended by the Implementation Committee, and in cooperation with those countries, and, as needed, in consultation with the Implementation Committee, the Bureau and/or the Working Group.
 The related activities will be implemented within the limits of the available funding.